Owen Honors: Controversial videos

 Honors was reassigned to an administrative role.
 The admiral said the Navy continued to investigate the case of the videos from 2006 and 2007 and would look into what other officers aboard USS Enterprise knew about them.

 In a written statement obtained and published by Military Times on January 28, Honors stated that his superior officers were aware of the videos and did not instruct him to stop their production.
 Honors' superiors included Larry Rice, Ron Horton (both now rear admirals), Rear Admiral Raymond Spicer (since retired), Rear Admiral Richard O'Hanlon, and Vice Admiral Daniel Holloway.

 The Navy's investigation was completed on 4 February 2011.
 Harvey recommended that letters of censure be issued to Honors, Captain John Dixon, who was XO of Enterprise from September 2007 to June 2009, Rice, and Horton.
 Non-punitive letters of caution were issued to Spicer and Holloway.
 Rear Admirals Gregory Nosal and Clifford Sharpe were counseled.
 Thirty-two other sailors and officers also received non-punitive letters of caution.
 Horton was removed as commander of the Navy's logistics group in Singapore.

 On 18 March 2011, it was announced that Secretary of the Navy Ray Mabus followed Harvey's recommendations and issued the letters of censure to Honors, Dixon, Rice and Horton.
-It is widely agreed that the letter effectively ends Honors' career, as further promotion will be effectively impossible.
+It was widely agreed that the letter effectively ended Honors' career, as further promotion was effectively impossible.

 On 24 August 2011, a three-admiral board of inquiry formally reprimanded Honors over the videos, stating that Honors "committed misconduct, failed to demonstrate acceptable qualities of leadership required of an officer in his grade and failed to conform to prescribed standards of military deportment."
 The board, however, voted 3-0 to retain Honors in the Navy.

 On April 1, 2012 Captain Owen Honors retired from the U.S. Navy.
 He now works for Check Six Inc. out of Baltimore, MD providing "leadership and safety training for the oil industry focusing on high reliability operations in hazardous environments around the globe."